Lake Havasu Arizona Houseboat Vacations and Spring Break Adventures

 Photo Courtesy of jmenard48

 Visiting Lake Havasu and staying in a hotel or motel for a few days is one thing, but to actually experience everything this desert oasis has to offer is quite another.
-One of the best ways I can possibly think of to get the most out of your weekend trip or extended vacation is to spend each and every day right on the lake, not on the shore or further inland surrounded by four hotel walls but rather floating softly aboard your own private luxury vessel equipped with everything you need to enjoy each moment of your vacation or spring break adventure.
+Drawing upon personal experience, I can confidently say one of the very best ways I can possibly think of to get the most enjoyment out of your weekend trip or extended vacation, is to spend each and every day riding gently atop this massive lake, not anchored to the shore, or trapped further inland surrounded by four hotel walls, but rather floating softly aboard your own private luxury vessel equipped with everything you need to savor each moment of your long anticipated vacation or exciting spring break adventure.
+What could possibly be more fun or relaxing than spending an entire week gliding along in lockstep with a light current upon a cushion of water?
+Engaging life's offerings and natural wonders up close rather than settling for the same old redundant hotel routine.
+Bathing beneath the blazing sun on the boat deck, then without thought or hesitation, just indiscriminately rolling off the side toward the water, culminating with a light splashing entry as you gently fall into the awaiting lake.
+In an instant, the lukewarm, crystal clear waters sooth your entire body from head to sun drenched toe.

 Photo Courtesy of jmenard48